johndpope/CryptoCLScript/README.md

 To run script, go to directory in terminal and execute `./main.swift`

+To show 'copy+paste' friendly numbers (for pasting into Excel or Numbers), add the `-n` command line argument.
+E.g. `./main.swift -n`

 ## To add other cryptocurrencies
 You can easily add the cryptocurrencies you want to track by adding them in `main.swift` as an enum, then making the network call.